derrickturk/usethe.computer/posts_src/13-typing-groupby-revisited.md

 ### Eats, Shoots, and Leaves
-*Data frames* are an oddity: a data structure ubiquitous in data science but relative unknown to ordinary programmers.
+*Data frames* are an oddity: a data structure ubiquitous in data science but relatively unknown to ordinary programmers.
 I am not sure where they originated, but they go back at least to the early 90s via the S statistical programming language.
 I became familiar with them through S's descendent R, which makes heavy use of